placeholder_200x200

 CLASSROOM EQUIPMENT

-Promethean Board, document camera, and teacher guided iPad, educational software and apps, classroom audio-systems, interactive learning subscriptions such as Brainpop and encyclopedias, and classroom iPads.
+Promethean Board, document camera, educational software and apps, classroom audio-systems, interactive learning subscriptions such as Brainpop and encyclopedias, and classroom iPads.

 KINDERGARTEN READINESS